CultivART program – Mentor component

 Four-step decision-making process:

-• the Project Manager – Indigenous Arts, under the authority of management, receives and confirms the application’s eligibility
+• the Cultural Advisor – Indigenous Arts, under the authority of management, receives and confirms the application’s eligibility

 • the Indigenous Arts Committee (peers) studies the applications and makes recommendations on the candidates and potential matches